 - rheumatoid arthritis

-- restless leg syndrome (RLS)
+- restless leg syndrome

-- stress reduction
+- reducing stress

-- adequate sleep
+- getting adequate sleep

-- a healthy diet
+- maintaining a healthy diet

-- regular moderate exercise
+- getting regular moderate exercise

 Many people with fibromyalgia also have depression.
 Some people think that both depression and fibromyalgia have some biological and psychological similarities.
 If so, this means one will likely accompany the other.
 About 90 percent of people with fibromyalgia have the symptoms of depression.
 The isolation and pain that often go with this disorder can lead to depression.
 Additionally, some doctors still hold the belief that this syndrome isn’t a real illness and is a combination of several symptoms brought on by stress and that it’s “all in your head,” which can also lead to depression.